barcek/clag/README.md

 ## How?

-Most simply, just run the command:
+Most simply, just run the base command:

 ```shell
 clag
 ```

-Optionally, pass in any substrings to begin the sequence, in the order they should appear:
+Optionally, pass in any useful substrings to begin the sequence, in the order they should appear:

 ```shell
 clag cloud 1
 ```

-This outputs a string prefixed with 'cloud-1-', e.g. 'cloud-1-spectral-bit-spittoon'.
+This outputs a string prefixed with 'cloud-1-'.
+If the pseudorandomly selected elements of the string are 'spectral', 'bit' and 'spittoon', the whole is 'cloud-1-spectral-bit-spittoon'.

 For more than one output string at a time, apply the `--number` / `-n` option: